dankuck/dankuck.github.io/_posts/2019-09-06-laravel-collection-dot-notation.md

 // ]
 ```

-The `groupBy` method can use of arrays.
-If the first parameter to `groupBy` produces an array of strings, then the results will have all of the strings as group names and the item will be copied into each group.
+When the `groupBy` method encounters a \*, it will group each item into all the group names that result.

 ```
 $players->groupBy('achievements.*.description');